-As soon as you have completed the initial set up concerned for an Overdraft, money can be withdrawn within few hours.
-On the other hand, if you have opted for a Personal Loan, there would be a similar process every single time when money is transferred and that too under 3-5 business days.
+As soon as you have completed the initial setup concerned for an Overdraft, money can be withdrawn within a few hours.
+On the other hand, if you have opted for a Personal Loan, there would be a similar process every single time when money is transferred, and that too under 3-5 business days.

 With personal loans, there isn’t much scope for flexibility.
 The customer is required to pay EMI throughout the loan duration, with the payments being timely delivered.
 However, this can become a huge mess for many people, particularly for those who need to offer a larger amount of Variable Pay.
 Hence, a personal loan cannot be seen as an ideal option for such situations.

-Under a personal overdraft, you are allowed to take money based on your limit as well as pay back as per your convenience.
+Under a personal overdraft, you are allowed to make money based on your limit as well as payback as per your convenience.
 The customer can repay the amount within days or months, depending on their capability.
 This makes this option quite flexible or elastic.

 3. CIBIL Score Safety